GEORGE HERBERT,

 being truly touched and amazed with the majesty of God, before whom he presents himself; yet not as himself alone, but as presenting with himself the whole congregation; whose sins he then bears and brings with his own to the heavenly Altar to be bathed and washed in the sacred Laver of Christ's blood.

-Edifying his flock is vital, for not only must he be pious, but also his people.
+Edifying his flock was vital, for not only must he be pious, but also his people.
 Among the matters he had to teach them was "how to carry themselves in Divine Service", with "all possible reverence", so that there was not any "talking, or sleeping, or gazing, or leaning, or half-kneeling, or any undutiful behaviour."

 When once thy foot enters the church, be bare.